What is the NDIS?

 Annual Price Review

-- general price increases and specific increases for therapists and attendant care and community participation
+- general price increases and specific increases for support coordination, attendant care and community participation

 - updates to travel, non face-to-face services and cancellation billing policies

 - updates to Assistive Technology and Home Modifications